-You can control the nameplate shown by adding ;NP=x to the locomotive number.
+You can control the nameplate shown by adding ;NP=1 to the locomotive number.
 The simulator will automatically place the correct nameplate on the locomotive by looking at the number and livery.
+For 37114, 37229 & 37254, add ;NP=2 for a second nameplate variation.
+If a nameplate doesn't appear when you expect it to, it means that the relevant nameplate has not been modelled for this pack.